- Acute lymphoblastic leukaemia (ALL)

-The exact causes of acute leukaemia are not yet understood, but a number of factors are known to increase the chance of developing the disease, including:
+The exact causes of acute leukaemia are not yet understood.
+Things known to increase the chance of developing the disease include:

 - previous treatment with chemotherapy or radiation therapy

 - having certain genetic disorders, such as Down syndrome

 - exposure to high levels of radiation (e.g. nuclear accident)